Skip to main content

 Photo Credit

-The long-term aspirational goal of the Paris Agreement on climate change is to cap global warming at 1.5°C above pre-industrial levels, and thereby reduce the frequency and severity of floods, droughts, wildfires and other extreme weather events.
-Achieving that goal will require a massive reduction in global carbon dioxide emissions across all economic sectors.
-A major roadblock, however, could be the industrial sector, which accounts for roughly 25 percent of global energy- and process-related CO2 emissions—particularly within the iron and steel sector, industry’s largest emitter of CO2.
+The long-term aspirational goal of the Paris Agreement on climate change is to cap global warming at 1.5 degrees Celsius above preindustrial levels, and thereby reduce the frequency and severity of floods, droughts, wildfires, and other extreme weather events.
+Achieving that goal will require a massive reduction in global carbon dioxide (CO2) emissions across all economic sectors.
+A major roadblock, however, could be the industrial sector, which accounts for roughly 25 percent of global energy- and process-related CO2 emissions — particularly within the iron and steel sector, industry’s largest emitter of CO2.

 Iron and steel production now relies heavily on fossil fuels (coal or natural gas) for heat, converting iron ore to iron, and making steel strong.
 Steelmaking could be decarbonized by a combination of several methods, including carbon capture technology, the use of low- or zero-carbon fuels, and increased use of recycled steel.
 Now a new study in the Journal of Cleaner Production systematically explores the viability of different iron-and-steel decarbonization strategies.

 Today’s strategy menu includes improving energy efficiency, switching fuels and technologies, using more scrap steel, and reducing demand.
-Using the MIT Economic Projection and Policy Analysis (EPPA) model, a multi-sector, multi-region model of the world economy, researchers at the Massachusetts Institute of Technology, the University of Illinois at Urbana-Champaign and ExxonMobil Technology and Engineering Company evaluate the decarbonization potential of replacing coal-based production processes with electric arc furnaces (EAF) along with either scrap steel or “direct reduced iron” (DRI) which is fueled by natural gas with carbon capture and storage (NG CCS DRI-EAF) or by hydrogen (H2 DRI-EAF).
+Using the MIT Economic Projection and Policy Analysis model, a multi-sector, multi-region model of the world economy, researchers at MIT, the University of Illinois at Urbana-Champaign, and ExxonMobil Technology and Engineering Co. evaluate the decarbonization potential of replacing coal-based production processes with electric arc furnaces (EAF), along with either scrap steel or “direct reduced iron” (DRI), which is fueled by natural gas with carbon capture and storage (NG CCS DRI-EAF) or by hydrogen (H2 DRI-EAF).

 This study was supported by MIT CS3 and ExxonMobil through its membership in MITEI.